pavan-art-coder/S68_RESUME_BUILDER/README.md

 ## Milestone 28
 In my-orders page for every order add cancel order button has been added.
 If the order is already canceled this button will not be displayed I have created an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save

+## Milestone 29
+In this Milestone we created an account in paypal and got the Client ID.
+We also looked at NPM documentation for react-paypal-js and used it to make the paypal button and integrate the frontend logic for the payment page. here are the steps I followed: Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
+Copy the UserID of that account and save it.
+In this sandbox accounts you can find your client id copy and save it.
+In your order conformation page you need two options for payment one is COD and another is online payment.
+Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+In next milestone we will write an code to display and use those PayPal online Payments buttons.